Renowned industrialist Rahul Bajaj passes away

 Paying tribute to the veteran industrialist, Congress leader Rahul Gandhi said "we have lost a visionary whose courage made us proud."

-"I am deeply shocked to learn about the sad demise of Padma Bhushan Shri Rahul Bajaj, my very close friend.
-The grandson of eminent freedom fighter Jamnalal Bajaj brought transformation in society, especially in poor and middle-class people with his two-wheel technology - a Bajaj bike," said NCP president Sharad Pawar.
+“I am deeply shocked to learn about the sad demise of Padma Bhushan Shri Rahul Bajaj!
+The grandson of eminent freedom fighter Jamnalal Bajaj brought transformation in society especially in poor and middle-class people with his two-wheel technology - a Bajaj Bike!,” Sharad Pawar tweeted.

-Saying India has lost an industrialist, a philanthropist and a lighthouse for young entrepreneurs, Pawar said the affordable vehicle - 'Hamara Bajaj' - increased mobility, eased struggle for getting means of livelihood and became the tool of socio-economic change, for which "we Indians are deeply indebted".
+Rahul Bajaj had BA (Honours) in Economics from the University of Delhi, a law degree from Mumbai University and an MBA from Harvard Business School.

+Rahul Bajaj took charge of the Bajaj Group in 1965.
+Under his leadership, the automaker firm saw its turnover growing to Rs 12,000 crore from just Rs 7.2 crore.